avinashkranjan/Amazing-Python-Scripts/Amazon Scraper/README.md

 # Amazon Item Scraper

 This is a python-amazon scraper is expected to work on any amazon.in link provided to it and will update the information accordingly.
-In this scraper I have used the Requests library for the generating the requersts and the scientific libraries of BeautifuSoup and Pandas for generating the Data Frames.
+In this scraper I have used the Requests library for the generating the requests and the scientific libraries of BeautifulSoup and Pandas for generating the Data Frames.
 I have also used the time library so that the programm and auto update the stocks according to the user's wish.

 Demo Link: https://www.youtube.com/watch?v=DTR9-uBqxtY